Encoder-Only Image Registration: Methodology

 \subsubsection{Overall Framework \& Deep Supervision}

 With the encoder, flow estimator, and deformation field composition components in place, we have constructed the EOIR framework.
 This framework is visually illustrated in Fig. \ref{fig:eoir_framework} using a 3-level pyramid.
-To optimize the network weights, we employ deep supervision \cite{lee2015deeply}, which applies a loss function at each level of the pyramid.
+We optimize the network using a multi-scale loss function applied across the registration pyramid.
+At each level, the total loss comprises a similarity term, which quantifies the dissimilarity between the warped moving image and the fixed image, and a regularization term, which enforces smoothness in the deformation fields, following the convention of \cite{balakrishnan2019voxelmorph, chen2024textscf}.
 The total loss is calculated as an exponentially decayed weighted sum across all levels: